sotoriz/techful-careers-job/README.md

-# techful-careers-job
+# techful-careers-job😊😊

->  Is  user-Friendly  website  designed with you in mind - easy to navigate, search for jobs, and submit applications from any platform
+>  Is  user-Friendly  website  designed with you in mind - easy to navigate, search for jobs, and submit applications from any platform🤔🤔

 ## Table of Contents
 - [Setup](#Setup)